top of page

 It represents a condition of emotional or physical anguish that arises from challenging or adverse circumstances.
 Distress can manifest in various forms, including psychological distress, financial distress, or distress caused by illness or trauma.
 It is characterized by a deep sense of unease, helplessness, or despair.
 Individuals experiencing distress may exhibit visible signs of emotional turmoil or exhibit behaviors indicative of their internal struggles.
 The term "distress" acknowledges the presence of significant hardship or adversity that negatively impacts one's well-being.
 It highlights the need for support, intervention, or relief to alleviate the overwhelming emotional or physical burden.
 Overall, distress signifies a profound state of suffering or anguish arising from adverse experiences or conditions.

-Example sentences of distress
+Example sentences containing distress

 1. The news of the accident caused great distress among the family members.